slnsw/dxlab-meridian/README.md

 Just copy the `/build` folder to any server.

 Internally, we use `now` for deployments.
-We also use `dotenv`, so make sure you have a .env and .env.production file.
+We also use `dotenv`, so make sure you have a `.env` and `.env.production` file.

 ```
 $ npm run deploy # Deploys staging version
 $ npm run deploy-production # Deploys production version

+# Make sure .env file has this:
+GOOGLE_ANALYTICS_ID=UA-XXXXXX-XX
+# This enables separate analytics accounts for testing and production.
 ```

 ## Credits